-Books Sandwiched In welcomes Dr. Mark Littmann
+Books Sandwiched In welcomes Dr. Rocio Huet

 Books Sandwiched In is made possible by the generous support of the Friends of Knox County Public Library.
 Bring a sandwich or pick up something at a downtown restaurant.
 Drinks will be available for 50 cents.